balintbrews/lambda-slack/README.md

 (Or if you prefer, use `$ yarn deploy`.)

 With this single command you can deploy a new version of your function.
-Whenever you change your configuration just issue this command, and your function will be shipped to AWS Lambda in a few seconds.
+Whenever you change your configuration, just issue this command, and your function will be shipped to AWS Lambda in a few seconds.

 ## Development